notepad-plus-plus/npp-usermanual/content/docs/searching.md

 #### Readability enhancements

-* `(?:...)` ⇒ A grouping construct that doesn't count as a subexpression, just grouping things for easier reading of the regex, or for using a quantified amount of that group, with a quantifier located right after that grouping construct.
-(The ... is a placeholder for the contents of that group.)
+* `(?:`_subset_`)` ⇒ A grouping construct for the _subset_ expression that doesn't count as a subexpression (doesn't get numbered or named), but just groups things for easier reading of the regex, or for using a quantified amount of that group, with a quantifier located right after that grouping construct.

-* `(?#...)` ⇒ Comments.
+* `(?#`_comment_`)` ⇒ Comments.
 The whole group is for humans only and will be ignored in matching text.

 Using the x flag modifier (see section below) is also a good way to improve readability in complex regular expressions.